tr

 Moroccan People | Aisha of Tamnougalt

-The village of Tamnougalt is situated in the Draa Valley which stretches from the High Atlas to the sea, south of Tan Tan in the Sahara.
-It has been there certainly since the mid-1600s as the Kasbah des Caids dates from around then.
+The village of Tamnougalt is located in the Draa Valley.
+The Draa stretches from the High Atlas to the Atlantic Ocean.
+Moroccan people have lived here as far back as the mid-1600s.
 The focus of this article is a woman living in the ruins of this village.

 Tamnougalt, Morocco

-The village of Tamnougalt is situated in the Draa Valley which stretches from the High Atlas to the sea south of Tan Tan in the Sahara.
+The village of Tamnougalt is situated in the Draa Valley.

 Moroccan People |Aisha of Tamnougalt